-Within a distance of 0.04 pc from the the super massive black hole (SMBH) in the center of our Galaxy exists a group of young stars.
-Given how inhospitable the region is for star formation, their presence is more puzzling the younger we estimate their ages (Eisenhauer et al. 2005, Martins et al. 2008).
+Within a distance of 0.04 parsecs from the supermassive black hole (SMBH) in the center of our Galaxy, a group of young stars resides.
+Given how inhospitable the region is for star formation, their presence is the more puzzling the younger they appear to be (Eisenhauer et al. 2005, Martins et al. 2008).
 It is highly unlikely that the young S-stars formed at their present location, since the SMBH’s tidal forces are too strong to allow star formation at these distances.
-With all the observational constraints and theoretical complexities the question of the origin and distribution of young stars in the GC has become one of the most remarkable issues in this field.
+With all the observational constraints and theoretical complexities the question of the origin and distribution of young stars in the Galactic Center has become one of the most remarkable issues in this field.

 Theoretical stellar dynamics predicts the formation of a dense stellar cusp of old stars within a dynamically relaxed cluster around a massive black hole.
-Such a cusp has so far escaped unambiguous observational confirmation specially within the central 0.5 pc (Bartko et al. 2010).
-Due to the high extinction and extreme stellar crowding, Particularly the increasing density of young stars toward the center, it is observationally challenging to confirm whether or not a stellar cusp exists.
+Such a cusp has so far escaped unambiguous observational confirmation, especially within the central 0.5 parsecs (Bartko et al. 2010).
+Due to the high extinction and extreme stellar crowding, particularly the increasing density of young stars toward the center, it is observationally challenging to confirm whether or not a stellar cusp exists.

-By co-adding spectroscopic observations taken over a decade, we identify new late-type stars within the central 0.2 pc of the Galaxy.
+By co-adding spectroscopic observations made over a decade, we can identify new late-type stars within the central 0.2 parsecs of the Galaxy.
 The unique advantage of our spectroscopic study is that through an individual age estimation, we can select a stellar population that is old enough to have undergone dynamical relaxation.

-The updated star count, based on individual spectral classification, is used to reconstruct the surface density profile of giant stars.
-Our study, for the first time, finds a cusp in the surface number density of the spectroscopically identified old (> 3 Gyr) giants population (mK < 17) within 0.02-0.4 pc described by a single power law with an exponent Γ = 0.34 ± 0.04.
+The updated star counts, based on individual spectral classification, are used to reconstruct the surface density profile of giant stars.
+For the first time, our study has found a cusp in the surface number density of the spectroscopically identified old (> 3 Gyr) giant population (mK < 17) within 0.02 to 0.4 parsecs described by a single power law with an exponent Γ = 0.34 ± 0.04.